nblintao/ParaGraphL/docs/writeup.md

 The dataset we use is [a collaboration network of authors on arXiv](https://snap.stanford.edu/data/ca-GrQc.html).
 We sample it to graphs with different numbers of edges for testing.

 Here is a quick **demo** for you to play around.
 It uses a graph with 1000 edges and 563 nodes.
 It has 100 iterations before outputting the result.
-Typically, it takes about 10 seconds for [the baseline](https://nblintao.github.io/ParaGraphL/demo/demo_paragraphl.html), and less than 1 second for [ParaGraphL](https://nblintao.github.io/ParaGraphL/demo/demo_paragraphl.html), if WebGL is enabled in your browser.
+Typically, it takes about 10 seconds for [**the baseline**](https://nblintao.github.io/ParaGraphL/demo/demo_sigma.html), and less than 1 second for [**ParaGraphL**](https://nblintao.github.io/ParaGraphL/demo/demo_paragraphl.html), if WebGL is enabled in your browser.

 We first tested the speedup on graphs with different numbers of edges, to see if it scales to large graph or not.
 Here are the results: